MattRes/major-project/proposal.md

 - Appealing graphics (levels, enemies, chests, etc.) (Done)
 - Diffrent Classes (2-4 (Archer, Warrior, Mage, ?? )) (Done)
 - Mana points (depending if classes get added)
-- Inventory (abilty to store consumables and items in a grid)
+- Inventory (abilty to store consumables and items in a grid)(50% [not a grid, but can store weapon and potion])
 - Class specific abilities (depending if classes get added)
 - Boss fight
 - Mini games